-The transcript of each call's caller channel in the training examples is taken to be a document.
+For the training examples, we consider the transcript of the caller channel from each call to be a document.
 When using machine learning algorithms for text classification, documents need to be first tokenized into individual words or tokens.
 For traditional machine learning, documents can be represented as feature vectors of tokens using the TF-IDF weighting method or binary method, but it has been concluded that this way is not efficient enough.
 In deep learning, tokens are represented as embedded vectors for extracting semantic features for text classification, text understanding, or text generation.
 So, we first tokenize each document into a collection of terms.
-After some pre-processing such as cleaning, removal of stop words, and normalization for the tokens, is conducted, we then represent each document as a matrix of pretrained word embeddings of word2Vec [5] or GloVe [6].
+After some preprocessing such as cleaning, removal of stop words, and normalization for the tokens, is conducted, we then represent each document as a matrix of pretrained word embeddings of word2Vec [6] or GloVe [8].

-2.2.1The Bag of Words (BOW) Method
+2.2.1 The Bag of Words (BOW) Method

-The BOW method makes use of tokenized individual words and/or N-Grams (N>=1)in a corpus as features for a document's vector representation, which is usually called a feature vector in machine learning and pattern recognition.
-If N is equal to 1, the N-Grams is called unigram.
-Usually at most we use bi-Gramsor triple-Grams for practical considerations.
+The BOW method makes use of tokenized individual words and/or N-Grams (N>=1) in a corpus as features for a document's vector representation, which is usually called a feature vector in machine learning and pattern recognition.
+If N is equal to 1, the N-Grams is called a unigram.
+Usually at most we use bi-Grams or triple-Grams for practical considerations.
 For individual tokens, the BOW method usually has both binary representation and TF-IDF weighting representation to get the feature values.
 The binary representation only considers the presence and absence of individual tokens without taking the frequency of their occurrences into account.
-On the other hand, the TF-IDF weighting method takes the product of two statistics: the term frequency and inverse document frequency.
+On the other hand, the TF-IDF weighting method takes as its feature value the product of two statistics: the term frequency and inverse document frequency.
 The term frequency is simply the number of occurrences of the term t appearing in a document d.
-This is based on the idea that the more frequent a token appears in the document, the more important the token is in representing the topics of the document, and it is usually calculated in the following augmented way:
+This is based on the observation that the more frequent a token appears in the document, the more important the token is in representing the topics of the document, and it is usually calculated in the following augmented way:

-$$tf(t,d) = 0.5 + 0.5 \frac{f{t,d}}{\max\{f{t',d}:t'\in d\}}$$ (1)
+$$tf(t,d) = 0.5 + 0.5 \frac{f{t,d}}{\max\{f{t',d}: t' \in d\}}$$ (1)